Mammo-Clustering: A Multi-views Tri-level Information Fusion Context Clustering Framework for Localization and Classification in Mammography: Method

-We employ context cluster blocks for hierarchical feature extraction, a paradigm similar to convolutional networks.
-At the beginning of each stage, we utilize a point reducer to decrease the number of points, thereby enhancing computational efficiency.
-Subsequently, a series of context cluster blocks are used to extract deep features and adaptively assign aggregated features to each uniformly selected anchor point within the cluster based on similarity, and connect and fuse the nearly points through linear projection.
-Finally, we perform a point-wise averaging operation on the output of the last layer.
+Context Clustering performs deep feature extraction through a hierarchical structure of Context Clustering Blocks, similar to convolutional networks \cite{74}.
+A point reducer is placed before each block to reduce the number of points, thereby enhancing computational efficiency.
+Subsequently, aggregated features are adaptively assigned to each uniformly selected anchor point within clusters based on similarity, and neighboring points are connected and fused through linear projection.

 As illustrated in Figure \ref{fig_mom1}, the input image undergoes point set transformation, and then, in step \textbf{a}, $n$ central anchor points are uniformly selected in the space. the method is similar to those in SuperPixel \cite{73} and SLIC \cite{66}.